AmarPan/simon-game/README.md

 ## :dart: How to Win
 The goal of the game is to press the colors in the exact same pattern and order as the computer, with the pattern getting longer and more confusing at each subsequent level.

 A player wins by completing `Level 7` and successfully matching a computer-generated combination of 7 colors.
-However, the player may choose to play on indefinitely well beyond this level.
+However, the player may choose to play on indefinitely well beyond this level (Current High Score = Lvl 22).

 ## :camera_flash: Screenshots
 | Screenshot | Description |